tomchaplin/tomchaplin.github.io/_portfolio_entries/2019-03-24-Random-Fractal-Trees.md

     <hr class="midrule">
 </figure>

-Formally, a fractal tree can be seen as an [iterated function system](http://mathworld.wolfram.com/IteratedFunctionSystem.html).
+Formally, a fractal tree can be seen as the invariant set of an [iterated function system](http://mathworld.wolfram.com/IteratedFunctionSystem.html).
 Intuitively, we can draw a fractal tree by first drawing a branch of some length directly upwards.
 We then draw two scaled down copies of the fractal tree at angles \\(\alpha\\) and \\(-\alpha\\) (say \\(\alpha=\pi/6\\)).
 It may seem as though this definition is tautological but in fact it does give us a mathematically well-defined set.